Verilator Visual Simulator Architecture

 SDL2 Texture Streaming and Rendering

 For dual-board simulations, I doubled the texture dimensions horizontally (320x120 logical pixels), and the left half receives board A's framebuffer while the right half receives board B's framebuffer.
-After unlocking the texture with SDL_UnlockTexture(), the texture is rendered to the window using SDL_RenderCopy() with a destination rectangle scaled by the SCALE factor (typically 4x), transforming the 320x120 texture into a 1280x480 window for comfortable viewing.
+After unlocking the texture with SDL_UnlockTexture(), the texture is rendered to the window using SDL_RenderCopy() with a destination rectangle scaled by the SCALE factor (typically 4x), transforming the 320x120 texture into a 1280x480 for easier viewing.
 A vertical separator line is drawn between the two board views, and a colored indicator rectangle (green for board A, blue for board B) shows which board currently receives keyboard input.

 // Render frame (called after chunk simulation completes)